The Associated Press provided a quote from this latest Bible in which God confronts Adam and Eve after eating the forbidden fruit:

 While most translations render YHWH as “LORD” or “GOD” in capitol letters, Bible scholars are aware that “Yahweh” is a literal translation of the Hebrew letters YHWH, and “Jehovah” is the most widely accepted English translation of YHWH (JHVH in Latin).

-Translating the Divine Name as “the Eternal” or “the Eternal One” is simply using more titles, like “God” and “Lord,” in place of the personal name which God gave to Himself.
-Would such a mistranslation help readers understand the meaning behind the original language in the Bible?
+Translating the Divine Name "Jehovah" as “the Eternal” or “the Eternal One” is simply using more titles, like “God” and “Lord,” in place of the personal name which God gave to Himself.
+Could such a mistranslation be described as "faithful to the original text?"
+How does removing the personal name of the Bible's Author aid anyone to draw closer to their God and Father as James 4:8 says?

 Linguist Joel M. Hoffman, author of “And God Said — How Translations Conceal the Bible’s Original Meaning,” was quoted in the AP article as saying, “All Bible translators have to confront the problem of words that don’t convey the same meaning to a modern audience as they did to an ancient one.”